Maureen Potter: Later life and death

 Potter was conferred with the Freedom of the City of Dublin in 1984, and was later awarded an honorary degree from Trinity College Dublin in 1988.
 She died in her sleep at her home in Clontarf on 7 April 2004, at the age of 79.
 She was survived by her husband, Jack O'Leary and her sons, John and Hugh.

 Filmography

+Advertising

+In the late 1970s she advertised Jacob's biscuits.